ad-kmt/system-design/building-blocks/cache/Cache.md

 - On a cache miss, data is retrieved from the database and stored in the cache.
 - On a cache hit, data is served directly from the cache.

+#### Disadvantage(s): cache-aside
+- Each cache miss results in three trips, which can cause a noticeable delay.
+- Data can become stale if it is updated in the database.
+This issue is mitigated by setting a time-to-live (TTL) which forces an update of the cache entry, or by using write-through cache.
+- When a node fails, it is replaced by a new, empty node, increasing latency.

 ### Read-through Strategy
 The cache sits between the application code and the database:
 - On a cache miss, data is retrieved from the database, stored in the cache, and returned to the application.